 Next to your own staff, you might also reach out to your agency and recruit from there for your workshop.
 Ideally you can also add people who represent your buyer's persona (see chapter "Context") or a proxy for this persona, for example, Sales Account Executives.

 The campaign owner is nominated at the beginning of the workshop and also serves as a contributor.
 The ideal owner is already in charge of campaigns from an end-to-end process perspective (see image two above for the process example).
 During the workshop the owner has the same rights and responsibilities as the contributor does.
 All roles are equal.
 After the workshop the owner needs to do the heavy lifting including homework, next steps and materializing the ideas to bring them to the build & execute phase.

-The executive sponsor is usually not taking an active role in the workshop.
-Anyways, including the sponsor during the introduction in the beginning and the recap in the end of the workshop is super important.
+The executive sponsor does not usually play an active role in the workshop but may attend the full session.
+Typically, the sponsor attends the introduction, and most importantly, the recap session.
 Usually the results of the workshops are very visual, tangible and easy to consume.
 Executives tend to like that their teams are making cross-efforts to improve their business.
 Get them into the room, let them feel the spirit, show them how you have mapped your campaign ideas against the corporate marketing objectives to convince them that is worth to invest further in your ideas.

 Now you know who you will need, but how many?
 To answer this question we need to do a sneak peak into the instructions chapter below.
 As part of the workshop you will need to split into groups.
 Each group needs at least three and max six contributors, one of them also serving as owner.
 The total number of contributors and owners should not exceed twelve.

 One moderator can support two groups at a time.
 As mentioned above, in our workshops we try to work with a minimum of two moderators to guarantee a good support of the groups.

 Environment - Make it work for your people

 image six: environment